-In short, I have a bunch of different revenue streams that bring in cash every month.
+In short, over the past eight years, I’ve had a bunch of different revenue streams: some for a year or two, some for the whole time.
 I’m going to explain the basics of each, and provide some links to places where you can get further information or try these methods out for yourself.

 #1: Paid Writing for Blogs (2008 onwards)

-My family and friends find it bizarre that I can get paid to write for blogs.
+At first, my family and friends found it quite weird that I could get paid to write for blogs, and even eight years on, people are still sometimes surprised that paid blogging exists.
 It’s no big mystery, though.
 Like magazine and newspapers, blogs need regular content.
 Many generate revenue through advertising, and they need a constant stream of new articles to bring in readers.

 Writing for blogs typically means:

-- Regular work – often one or more posts every week
+- Regular work – often writing one or more posts every week

-- Flexibility over what you write about – 90% of the time, I’ve chosen my own topics
+- Flexibility over what you write about – most of the time, I’ve chosen my own topics

 - Quick payments, usually via PayPal